ganto/ansible-gdnsd/docs/defaults-detailed.rst

 ``primary_nameserver``
   Optional.
 DNS name of the primary name server for this zone which is added to the zone's SOA record.
-Defaults to the FQDN of the host where :program:`gdnsd` is installed.
+Must be a FQDN.
+Defaults to the host name where :program:`gdnsd` is installed.

 ``mailbox``